Kino7916/dbdjs.db-sql/README.md

 - Database.getTables(): [Interfaces.TableInformation[]](#interfaces) - Returns an Array of Information about Tables from the Database
 - Database.clearTable(table: string): none - Removes the entire data of the Table
 - Database.clearDatabase(): none - Removes the entire table from the Database with it's contents
+- Database.deleteTable(table: string): none - Remove table from the database

 ## Interfaces
 ### Options ( [BetterSqlite3.Options](https://github.com/JoshuaWise/better-sqlite3/blob/HEAD/docs/api.md#new-databasepath-options) )